GameDesignAsPlayDesign/gamedesignasplaydesign.github.io/project2.md

 - What is your intended prototype or prototypes?
 What questions do you aim to ask then answer through your prototype?
 - At least three questions you would like to discuss.

-### <a name="ii"></a>Part III: Prototype
+### <a name="iii"></a>Part III: Prototype

 _Due April 21_

-- Noting that you have one week to prototype and playtest, what's a slice of your desired experience that you can put together?
+- Noting that you have one week to prototype and another week to playtest, what's a slice of your desired experience that you can put together?
 - Develop at least three design questions you would like your playtest to answer.
 These should be both for yourself and for your players.
 - Begin making a prototype that can answer these questions.
-Have it ready to show during team meeting.
+Have it ready to show during your team meeting.

-- Define about how long it will take to playtest the game and how many people can play (minimum and maximum)
+_Prototypes, Playtests, & Design Questions_
+Before holding a playtest, it is important to have questions in mind that you hope to answer through the test.
+These questions will then inform the prototype that you build and bring to the playtest.

+Appropriate design questions could be:

+- Does changing XP triggers away from violence without changing the framing story affect players' moral decision-making or does it just lead to a change in the practical calculus?
+- How does ambient noise affect how players play the repurposed instruments?
+Does it make them less shy?
+Or is it annoying to compete with outside noise?
+- Is one hour per turn for making a drawing or sound too long (do too many people who want to engage find themselves unable?) or is it necessary to have the deesired depth?
+Does giving players two days to take a turn make participation easier or is it too hard to continue work from a previous day?

+And so on.

 ### <a name="iii"></a>Part IV: Playtest & Iterate